 Task the children to find out how different food is produced around the world.
 Allocate the food below to pairs or small groups of children to research:

-Activity 2 - Food is reared or caught all around the world.
+Activity 2 - Food is reared or caught.

 Using the Down on the farm presentation, go through the presentation, focusing on the animals farmed for our food.
 Ask children to complete the Down on the farm worksheet.